dockstore/dockstore-support/githubdelivery/README.md

     - `https://staging.dockstore.org/api`
     - `https://dockstore.org/api`
 - `token`: The Dockstore token of a Dockstore user.
 This user must be an admin or curator in order to be able to resubmit GitHub events to Dockstore.
-- `bucketName`: The S3 bucket name storing metrics data.
+- `bucketName`: The S3 bucket name storing GitHub events.
 This is the bucket that the client will go through in order to retrieve the events.

 Note that if the configuration file path is not passed as an argument via `--config` or `-c`, then the default location is set to `./github-delivery.config`.